 Don’t think you can compost?
 We’ve got a whole set of resources on Everything To Know About How To Compost At Home, including more Compost Chronicles interviews.
 All of this information about how to compost at home will hopefully prove that just about anyone can make space and find a system to turn their food scraps into nutrient-rich compost to enrich our soil, feed our food cycle, and limit the food waste that ends up in landfills.

 There are so many different ways to incorporate composting into our everyday lives (without a lot of extra effort!).
-On this edition of You Can Make Dirt, Jess is sharing how her family uses a simple and affordable bucket system to create space for their food scraps to decompose.
+On this edition of Bring Your Trash To Life, Jess is sharing how her family uses a simple and affordable bucket system to create space for their food scraps to decompose.
 I’ll let Jess tell you about their easy peasy composting bucket system!

 Can you tell us a bit about yourself, where you live, your family, etc.. the Jess 101?

 Hi!
 My name is Jess, and I am a former high school Chemistry teacher turned stay-at-home mom that is passionate about educating others about climate change and sustainability science.
 I currently live in central Pennsylvania with my husband, our 2 kids, and our 2 cats.

 I have been a nature lover and an environmentalist for as long as I can remember.
 Growing up, my parents fostered a “get outside and explore” attitude that created a deep appreciation for the complexity and interconnectedness of nature.

 On any given day, I can be found digging in our gardens, exploring our local nature trails with my family, DIYing all sorts of things around the house, or canvasing consignment shops for clothes to outfit the rapidly growing little humans in my life.